kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 ## The Process
 <iframe style="float: right;" src="https://assets.pinterest.com/ext/embed.html?id=558939003724582226" height="336" width="236" frameborder="0" scrolling="no" ></iframe>

-The process serves to break down large goals (ex: end of career/retirement or end of life) into smaller, short-term milestones along with actional steps you can take on a daily/weekly/monthly basis.
+The process serves to break down large goals (ex: end of career/retirement or end of life) into smaller, short-term milestones along with actionable steps you can take on a daily/weekly/monthly basis.

 I know sometimes taking small steps doesn't feel like big progress, but as somebody else said much better: "*little by little becomes a lot*".